What to Know About the U.S. Missile Attack on Syria

 The U.S. fired dozens of cruise missiles at a Syrian airbase Thursday, the first direct assault by American forces against the government of Syrian President Bashar Assad.
-The attack, ordered by President Donald Trump, was prompted by a deadly chemical attack in northeastern Syria earlier this week that Washington has blamed on Assad.
+The attack, ordered by President Donald Trump, was prompted by a deadly chemical attack in northwestern Syria earlier this week that Washington has blamed on Assad.

 Here’s what you need to know: